Camps

 YEAR 11 CAMP

-The Year 11 Camp is held at Sunshine Coast Recreation Centre at Currimundi.
+The Year 11 Camp is held at Sunshine Coast Recreation Centre at Noosa North Shore.
 The camp explores the theme of Leadership with students undertaking a rotation of activities that are designed to develop communication, team building skills, promote safe and responsible behaviour, challenge their ability to work together and make good choices.
-Guest presenters from 'Unleashing Personal Potential', deliver a night session on Leadership is Influence and this is followed by group challenges the following day.
-Liturgies and night activities affirm the value of the students and encourage them to step up as Seniors.
+Highlights of the week included surfing at Noosa North Shore, indoor rock climbing at the Noosa Recreation Centre, students participate in valuable team building exercises and the height activities are always challenging but fun for everyone.

 YEAR 12 RETREAT